 If you understand how to enter Accounts, then you will understand how to enter the information for the other three areas as well.
 Just walk down the fields and enter the appropriate information.

 This is where you can enter your client’s advisory fees.
-We handle the investment fees at the model portfolio level, but often each client will have different advisory fees.
-Any fee you enter will be automatically applied to all of your client’s plans.
-Because of this you need to be careful with Minimum and Flat fees - each plan will need to meet the entirety of the fee.
+You can enter portfolio expenses at the model portfolio level, but often each client will have a different advisory fee which can be entered in this section.
+You should be aware that any fee you enter will be automatically applied to all of the plans for your client, so when entering Minimum and Flat fees - each plan will need to meet the entirety of the fee.

 You can see the Net Worth report in two places - the Net Worth section, and the beginning of the Plan Report.
 They’re both pretty much the same.
 Essentially we’re just summing up all of the entries in the Assets section.
 You can see all of the info in the main screen here, but you also have the View Output button that will pop out the report so that you can download it to PDF to print or send out to share with your client.